 Families that were separated at the border are just the latest in a string of immigration issues that provoked outcry across the country.

-The Trump administration rescinded its family separation policy this week, but not before roughly 2,000 children were separated from their parents as they tried to cross into the United States.
+The Trump administration rescinded its family separation policy in June, but not before roughly 2,500 children were separated from their parents as they tried to cross into the United States.

-Here’s a breakdown of immigration numbers in the United States and on Long Island:
+Here’s a breakdown of the latest immigration numbers in the United States and on Long Island:

 30days given to the government to reunite families

 A federal judge in San Diego ruled the Trump administration had up to 30 days to reunite families affected by the zero tolerance separation policy.
-It has just 10 days to reunite children under the age of 5.
+That deadline is July 26.

 8the number of separated children on Long Island

 The children are living at MercyFirst, a federally approved shelter in Syosset.
 A MercyFirst official said another eight children were being cared for at the agency earlier in the summer.
 They have already been discharged.

 380,872the average number of people apprehended at the border annually since 2014

 The number of individuals who are apprehended at the border has fluctuated in the past several years with the sharpest decline in 2017, when 303,916 people were apprehended.
 The U.S. Customs and Border Protection reports the number by fiscal year.
 So far in fiscal year 2018, 252,187 people have been detained at the Southwest border.
 These figures include unaccompanied children and family members.